 On EASIEST, I saved my opening forces in the north, but when I tried to defend the Etruscan ruins with towers, a mass of cavalry attacked my eastern granaries.
 Afterwards, the fighting went well and I killed almost all enemy soldiers, but there seems to be this weird glitch, wherein when I directly attack the core of enemy base in the east, the enemy suddenly goes beserk and quickly makes tons of enemy soldiers, sentry towers, and catapults, even on the Easiest mode.
 It's as if the enemy suddenly boosted itself into Very Hard mode.
 The trick is that as soon as you attack the Town Centers in the middle of the orange base, you must take them all and their villagers down very quickly.
 A combination of catapults and soldiers (eg. legionaires) works best.

 SEPTICEMIC wrote in an earlier review above: "Being able to choose a side is a good feature."
-I think that what he means is that at the beginning in Scenario mode, you can pick a civilization (eg. Egyptian, Greek, Babylonian, Asian).
-But you can't actually pick a "side" (Vespasian vs. Vitellius).
+I think that what he means is that you can pick a side in Multiplayer.
+In Single Player, at the beginning in Scenario mode, you can pick a civilization (eg. Egyptian, Greek, Babylonian, Asian).
+But you can't actually pick a "side" in Single Player (Vespasian vs. Vitellius).

 Here are the steps of my "WALKTHROUGH":

-A.i.)
-Fight the opening battle, concentrating on fighting priests and catapults with your horses.
-A.ii) Use the villagers in the far east corner to build towers around their granary and bushes;
+A.ii) Give your Yellow Ally Lots of your resources and ask him if in Multiplayer, to build a dock in the South corner so you can trade gold with it.
+A.iii) Fight the opening battle, concentrating on fighting priests and catapults with your horses.
+A.iv) Use the villagers in the far east corner to build towers around their granary and bushes;

-B) The trading ships are extra.
+B) The trading ships are extra if you are in Single Player.
 Use them as fodder at the eastern fords.